-Each year, just as endangered sea turtles make their way to the white-sand beaches of Alabama’s shoreline to nest, hundreds of volunteers gear up for another season of The Share the Beach activities.
-During hatching season, from May to October, these small creatures become our neighbors as they hatch from their nest.
-Volunteers assist our temporary residents in making the perilous journey to the water.
-But, there’s much more to The Share the Beach program than being onsite during a hatching.
+Each year, just as endangered sea turtles make their way to the white-sand beaches of Alabama’s shoreline to nest, hundreds of volunteers gear up for another season of Share the Beach activities.
+During hatching season, from May to October, these creatures become our neighbors as they lay eggs and those eggs hatch from their nests.
+Volunteers assist our temporary residents in making the perilous journey to the water, but there’s much more to the Share the Beach program than being onsite during a hatching.

 - To mitigate human-related impacts to sea turtle nesting, especially the effects of artificial light pollution, by ensuring turtle hatchlings reach the Gulf of Mexico through the presence of volunteers.

 - To monitor sea turtle nests and hatchlings on the Alabama Gulf Coast.

 - To promote the conservation of sea turtles in Alabama through public outreach and education.